native-land-digital/next-nld/README.md

 ### Notes for current development to-dos

 Major:
-- Testing preview branch functionality

 Minor:
-- Add login/signup button to menu
+- Adding Instagram feed (looks a bit complicated annoyingly)
+- Publishing blog posts each day
 - Prep fresh Expo app deploy using the modified endpoints (map list and map page to `polygons` GET and `polygons/[slug]` GET)
-- Directly testing all exposed API endpoints
-- Publishing blog posts each day
+- Sending live site preview to Tanya, doing a walkthrough

 Junior:
 - Mobile layout
-- Adding Instagram feed (looks a bit complicated annoyingly)
-- Link somewhere front page or nav to main /maps directory
-- Reviewing API returning 400 vs 500 errors

 Bugs:
-- Fixing up the raw sql in the polygon PUT (use index.php method)

 Before first deploy:
 - Doing logging to log drains
-- Ensuring database backups reliability

 After first deploy:
-- Setting up Github action to run npm run build on any PR to dev or main
+- Seeing if Google Analytics is logging correctly
 - Adding a protected Mapbox public token (only for main URL) for prod
 - Setting up regular backups for Supabase (beyond 7 day standard, once per month or so dump it somewhere)
 - Switch over Prod tilesets to existing tilesets (since those are part of shared Mapbox tilesets?)
+- Adding tileset documentation to API
+- Reviewing API returning 400 vs 500 errors
+- Setting up Github action to run npm run build on any PR to dev or main

 Optimization:
 - Add last updated date in Mapbox updating research section (for clarity)
-- Properly do typescript in auth config files
 - Catch logs for API requests that are errors
 - Reading over SQL injection in Prisma docs
 - Adding a Mapbox updates table, with "Recent update" to help when emptying mapboxgl cache after tile update